ghostwond3r/INTRA/README.md

 <br>

-3. Content and application services : Access networks
+3. Naming and branding services : Access networks

-The "Content and application services" component ensures that users have access to the digital content and applications they need.
-The associated "Access networks" ensure that individual users or devices can connect to the network to access these services.
-Together, they represent the interface between the end-user and the vast array of digital services available on the network.
+The association between "Naming and branding services" and "Access networks" suggests that there's a focus on ensuring that the entry points to the network (i.e., the access networks) are clearly identifiable, labeled, and possibly customized for users.
+This could be to ensure easy accessibility, trustworthiness, or to promote specific national platforms and services.

 <br>